Top 10 Golf Courses on the Costa del Sol (Where to Golf in Spain)

 1. Real Club Valderrama – Sotogrande

-Often ranked among the best golf courses in Europe, the Real Club Valderrama is located in Sotogrande in the province of Cádiz, about an hour’s drive from Marbella.
+It is about an hour’s drive from Marbella.
 It hosted the 1997 Ryder Cup, establishing it as one of Spain’s most renowned golfing destinations.

 Green fees typically range from €350 to €450, reflecting the course’s exclusivity.
-It is renowned for its immaculate fairways and cork oak trees, as well as having one of the most challenging layouts in Europe.
+Renowned for its immaculate fairways and cork oak trees, it also has one of the most challenging layouts in Europe.
 Facilities include a prestigious clubhouse, fine dining and elite practice areas.

 Maps Location | Website | Properties for Sale Nearby